dreamcatcher-tech/network/Inbox/2024-04-02 1313 storing pending objects.md

 But if we stored all the actions right up until everything was completed, we have less lookup time, but higher storage size.

 Much simpler to just store the commits as a batch.
+Replay just notches thru the batches in order